+354 8921340 petra@mazetti.net

 COMMENT ON THE PROGRAMME:

-In general, it must be assumed that the lectures and workshops will be held in English and/or Israeli.äThe languages in which the courses take place are indicated in the course description.
+In general, it must be assumed that the lectures and workshops will be held in English and/or Israeli.äThe dates of the courses in German and English are indicated in the course description.

 With reservation for changes, e.g. due to unpredictable weather conditions or because of changes in the course schedule.